ARCHIVE: Arts in Medicine Lectures/Performances are recorded, and may be viewed online. View archive.

 , was appointed Interim Director of the Center for Bioethics and Humanities,

 Tess Jones was recently featured in an article, Treating the Whole Human,

 describing the growing belief that, "by including more humanities within medical training, students can learn to treat the very elements that make us human."

 Philanthropy at Work: Shirley and Vincent Fulginiti;

 gifts establish a pavilion where the art of medicine inspires.

 “Science is not enough in the practice of health.
 Practitioners

 also need to understand the holistic side of medicine, the

-ethical issues” - Vincent Fulginiti Read full story.
+ethical issues” - Vincent Fulginiti, MD Read full story.